 1. Signs shall not conceal any window, door or architectural detail; clutter the building's image; or detract from the unity of the façade, but shall complement the overall design.
-Signs that give the hours of operation and open/close signs should be placed in the bottom corner of a window.

 2. Sign material shall complement the material of the related building.